andreaskaris/blog/docs/networking/rss-irq-affinity-and-rps.md

 IRQs distributed between our CPUs and why aren't they allowed on all CPUs?
 To be confirmed, but the answer may be in [this commit](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=5e385a6ef31f).

+### Configuring SMP affinity for RX queue interrupts

 Let's force virtio6-input.0 onto CPU 2 and virtio6-input.1 onto CPU 3.
+The softirqs will be processed on the same NICs by default.
 The affinity can be any CPU, regardless of our tuned configuration, either from the system CPU set or from the isolated CPU set.
 But I already moved IRQs to isolated CPUs during an earlier test, so for the sake of it, I want to move them to system reserved CPUs now :-)

 ```
 [root@dut golang-loadgen]# echo 04 > /proc/irq/53/smp_affinity